saisravan909/rev5-continuous-monitoring-cwg/plan.md

   - **Keep Legacy Authorized Parties abreast of Authorization Changes**

 ## Interaction with FedRAMP
-The Rev5 Continuous Monitoring Working Group will be managed by the following member of the FedRAMP PMO:
+The Rev5 Continuous Monitoring Working Group will be mediated by the following member of the FedRAMP PMO:
 - Paul Agosta, [@paulagosta](https://www.github.com/paulagosta)

-Community working group managers are PMO participants responsible for administrative tasks and connective tissue.
+Community working group mediators are PMO participants responsible for administrative tasks and connective tissue.
 They will:
   - Provide general working group facilitation, ensuring folks stay on track with the agenda, and that everyone is able to participate appropriately.
   - Schedule meetings and post a public calendar, ensure agendas are developed, the meeting platform works appropriately, and notes are captured and posted.
   - Occasionally pose questions to the group in a way that is clearly designed to spark general discussion around a topic to see individual opinions and responses.